 Step #3.
 Sort Your Clothing by Category

 Start by putting like items with like items.
 This means all your jeans in one area, shirts in another, and so on.
-This is where your sticky notes from step #1 come in handy.
-Duplicate them and put them around your bed or another work area.
 As you are sorting be sure to remove anything you do not wear or love.
-Put those items off to the side for either the donation bin or the trash.
+Put those items off to the side for either the donation bin or the trash if the are torn or stained.

 Step #4.
 Set Up Each Drawer

-You can do this with tension dividers, baskets, or full-drawer organizers.
+You can do this with tension dividers, drawer organizing baskets, or vertical organizers.
 Take a look at each option and see what you feel will work best.
 Your goal is to make it easy on you to put your things all the way away.
 The more you do this the less clutter you will need to deal with on a day-to-day basis.

 Step #5.
 How to Fold